 The National Association of Colleges and Employers (NACE) finds that employers plan to hire 5.8 percent more new graduates in 2017 than 2016, which means this year, keeping up with your college hiring competition may mean investing in some new recruitment strategies.
 We’ve got a few.

 Nobody likes to feel like they’re on the receiving end of impersonal content.
 Yet recruiters with too little time and not enough resources are sometimes left with no choice but to keep candidate communication generic.
-With strong candidate recruitment management software (CRM), recruiters can create and deploy pre-event and post-event campus recruitment communications, to stand out with content that’s specific to the new job seeker experience.
+With a strong candidate relationship management software (CRM), recruiters can create and deploy pre-event and post-event campus recruitment communications, to stand out with content that’s specific to the new job seeker experience.
 Create email templates specific by college name or direct job seekers to a career portal that’s exclusively focused on college hiring.

 Let’s just say it: paper doesn’t belong at college recruitment events anymore.
 While some students will inevitably arrive with resumes in tow, giving them the option to share their information digitally—via a mobile tablet that syncs with your recruiting software—is a way to both impress and offer convenience.
 Plus, it gives recruiters the ability to review and manage candidate profiles right from the event.